 The most basic component of an estate plan is a Will, which is essentially a set of instructions for the accumulation and distribution of your assets upon your death.
 A Trust document, if properly executed, is a legal document that is frequently used in estate planning to protect an individual’s assets from suits, from depletion of assets, and help to expedite the lengthy and expensive probate process.

 Asset protection is critical in today’s day and age, especially since technology permeates nearly every facet of our lives.
-One of the best ways to protect your assets today and into the future is through the creation of a Trust; transferring your property into the Trust; Protecting your pet in a Pet Trust, Protecting your guns and the transfer of your guns through a Gun Trust and then, managing the Trust properly.
+One of the best ways to protect your assets today and into the future is through the creation of a Trust; transferring your property into the Trust; and then, managing the Trust properly.
 A Trust, although complex to begin, can add simplicity to your life and can continue to be a benefit to your loved ones later on.
 The estate planning attorneys at Goldstein & Scopellite, PC, are very experienced in contracts and the drafting of both revocable and irrevocable Trusts and living Trusts.

 When we draft your Trust, we will ask important questions, gather all of your financial and property documents, and then draft your family’s Trust to meet your goals and to make sure that your wealth is protected and the grantor’s intent is carried forward through the Trust instrument.
 We listen and understand what it is that you want to be done.
 We will also make sure that your assets that can pass will pass to the appropriate designated heirs and beneficiaries.

-Remember: In order to complete the Texas Probate process after a loved one’s passing, that individual must have either died in the state of Texas, or have had real property in Texas.
+Remember: In order to complete the Arizona Probate process after a loved one’s passing, that individual must have either died in the state of Arizona or they must have owned real property in Arizona.

-If you would like to speak with an experienced and qualified Will lawyer about a Will or a qualified Trust attorney about a Trust, or if you would like to speak to one of our estate planning lawyers about estate planning services, please contact Goldstein & Scopellite, PC, in Tucson, Arizona.
-We may be reached at (520) 202-0391 .
-You may also contact us by e-mail.
+If you would like to speak with an experienced and qualified Will lawyer about a Will or a qualified Trust attorney about a Trust, or if you would like to speak to one of our estate planning lawyers about estate planning services, please contact Goldstein & Scopellite, PC in Tucson, Arizona.
+We may be reached at 520-365-3185.
+You may also contact us by email.